Getting Started Guide

 Invite your co-parent

 Enter their email address.
 They'll receive an invitation link and create their own account.
-Once they join, your shared ledger activates and all new entries require mutual approval.
+Once they join, your shared ledger activates and all new entries require mutual acknowledgment.

 4. 4